pomonam/kronfluence/DOCUMENTATION.md

 > [!NOTE]
 > If the embedding layer for transformers are defined with `nn.Linear`, you must write
-> `task.tracked_modules` to avoid influence computations embedding matrices.
+> `task.tracked_modules` to avoid influence computations embedding matrices (it is too expensive).

 **How should I implement Task.compute_train_loss?**
 Implement the loss function used to train the model.
 Note that the function should return the summed loss (over batches and tokens) and should not include regularizations.

 **How should I implement Task.compute_measurement?**
 It depends on the analysis you would like to perform.
-Influence functions approximate the [local effect of downweighting/upweighting a data point on the query's measurable quantity](https://arxiv.org/abs/2209.05364).
+Influence functions approximate the [effect of downweighting/upweighting a training data point on the query's measurable quantity](https://arxiv.org/abs/2209.05364).
 You can use the loss, [margin](https://arxiv.org/abs/2303.14186) (for classification), or [conditional log-likelihood](https://arxiv.org/abs/2308.03296) (for language modeling).

 **I encounter TrackedModuleNotFoundError when using DDP or FSDP.**